So Long, See You Tomorrow is a Korean movie about two high school friends and their lifelong regrets.

 Risk

 Finding the courage to say goodbye that night isn't easy for Dong Joon.
 It goes against every instinct in his nature.
-This closeted teenager suffers from low self-esteem.
-He is bullied by peers, ridiculed by family, and loathed by himself.
-Dong Joon responds to his misfortune like a meek, passive victim.
+As a closeted teenager with low self-esteem, he has endured relentless bullying from peers, mockery from his family, and deep self-loathing.
+Dong Joon responds to misfortune like a meek, passive victim of his circumstances.
 He lacks the guts to express his feelings or pursue his happiness.
 His reaction is to cower in fear when faced with adversity, like he initially does during Kang Hyun's collapse.

 Yet, Dong Joon takes an uncharacteristic risk.
 He becomes assertive, possibly for the first time in his life.
-As he chases after the police vehicle, every step celebrates his newfound conviction.
-His upsurge of courage originates from Kang Hyun's influence.
-Kang Hyun is a beacon of self-assurance.
-He encourages Dong Joon to leave his comfort zone, liberating him from his insecurities.
+As he chases after the police vehicle, every step celebrates his newfound resolve.
+This surge of courage comes from Kang Hyun's influence.
+A paragon of self-assurance, Kang Hyun inspires Dong Joon to challenge his insecurities and break free from his comfort zone.
 From standing up to the bullies to defying the stigma against same-sex attraction, Kang Hyun leads by example.
 Dong Joon has absorbed his lover's courage, empowering him to take initiative.

 Dong Joon's love for Kang Hyun changes him as a person.
 Even after his companion's absence, Dong Joon continues to take risks and live ambitiously.
 "I rebelled like he did."
 Contrary to his nature, he won't fall back into insecurities.
 The transformation is remarkable because Dong Joon doesn't experience this breakthrough in the other alternate universes.
 In every parallel world but one, he succumbs to his cowardice.
-Being courageous doesn't come naturally for him.
+Being brave doesn't come naturally to him.
 Nonetheless, he has succeeded in this current timeline.
-Dong Joon gains the valour to strive for tomorrow.
+Dong Joon gains the determination to strive for tomorrow.

 Reunion